 A few lucky ones!

-There is no doubt there are a few lucky horses that are saved by caring individuals and horse rescue shelters.
+There is no doubt there are a few lucky horses that are saved by caring individuals and horse rescue organisations.
 Unfortunately, the numbers are extremely low due to the expensive costs and the time needed in retraining and maintaining a horse.
-An average healthy horse costs in excess of $4000.00 per year.

 The Doggers and Abattoirs